It's Veterans Day, which means it's time to honor those who have served in the military.

 Tough guy Clint Eastwood may have picked up on a few things that helped his acting career while serving in the military.

 According to Military Hub, the famed actor-director was drafted during the Korean war and was stationed at Ft.
-Ord in Calif. until he was discharged in 1953.
+Ord in California until he was discharged in 1953.

 Fans are accustomed to seeing Pat Sajak hosting "Wheel of Fortune," but he actually had a different hosting gig before landing his long-running job.